-When the General Data Protection Regulation comes into force on the 25th of May, everything – and nothing – will change.
+When the General Data Protection Regulation (GDPR) comes into force on the 25th of May, everything – and nothing – will change.
 For the first time businesses will face truly punitive fines for failing to uphold their legal and moral duty to protect personal data belonging to their customers.

 The panic caused by GDPR is best evidenced by the amount of re-registration emails currently pouring into your inbox.
 No one wants to be accused of not having secured permission before sending another newsletter or sales email.

 Much of the attention given to GDPR compliance has been in terms of preventing data loss and theft.
 CTOs have been beefing up security, and employees have been undergoing awareness training to stop criminals stealing data.